pichim/PES_Board/docs/markdown/line_follower.md

 #include "SensorBar.h"
 ```

-and create a variable for the distance from the wheel axis to the LEDs on the sensor bar / array and a ``SensorBar`` object with the pin names for the I2C communication
+and create a variable for the distance from the wheel axis to the LEDs on the sensor bar/array and a ``SensorBar`` object with the pin names for the I2C communication

 - SDA pin - Used for data transfer in I2C standard (``PB_9``)
 - SCL pin - Used for clock synchronization (``PB_8``)